kirinrastogi/recipes/_recipes/brownies.md

 # Fudgy Brownies

 ## Notes
-- Use mass or weight while measuring sugar and flour
+- Use mass while measuring sugar and flour
-- Aquafaba (chickpea water) is optional
+- Optionally grind the chia seeds
 - If you overmix the batter after the flour is added, your brownies will be cakey and tough instead of fudgy
 - Brownies keep cooking for a while after you take them out, it is better to undercook them